-- The vehicle or the liftgate can only be locked when the vehicle detects that the remote control currently in use is outside of the vehicle. - ▶ The vehicle cannot be locked or unlocked again until after approx. 2 seconds. - The engine can only be started when the vehicle detects that the remote control is inside the vehicle. - The doors and liftgate must be closed to be able to operate the windows and glass sunroof\.
+- There are no external malfunction sources in the vicinity. - For locking, the remote control must be outside of the vehicle. - The vehicle cannot be locked or unlocked again until after approx. 2 seconds. - The engine can only be started if the remote control is in the vehicle. - The doors and tailgate must be closed to be able to operate the windows and glass roof.